Access Hoare Logic: Conclusion

 \section{Conclusion}

-In this brief note, we made the point that access security cannot be addressed naturally by standard Hoare logic.
-To overcome this issue, we introduced access Hoare logic where the reasoning is in the reverse direction compared to Hoare logic, namely from postconditions to preconditions.
+In this note, we made the point that access security cannot be addressed naturally by standard Hoare logic.
+To overcome this issue, we introduced access Hoare logic where the reasoning is in the reverse direction compared to Hoare logic, namely from post-conditions to pre-conditions.
 We gave three examples to demonstrate our point, one regarding electronic keys, a second considering the cryptocurrency Bitcoin, and a third about granting access involving a key and a list of keys.
 We introduced rules for access Hoare logic, and showed that these rules are sound and complete.
-We provided a link between access Hoare logic and Hoare logic by showing that weakest preconditions for Hoare logic coincides with strongest preconditions for access Hoare logic for total programs.
+We provided a link between access Hoare logic and Hoare logic by showing that weakest pre-conditions for Hoare logic coincides with strongest pre-conditions for access Hoare logic for total programs.
+We also demonstrated a fundamental difference between access Hoare logic and incorrectness logic and related approaches, in that access Hoare logic provides a complementary view to standard Hoare logic in the context of backwards transformers, while incorrectness logic does this for forward transformers.

-While access Hoare logic can be reduced to Hoare logic by introducing negation, we argued that this would have several negative consequences, including breaking verifiability using intuitionistic theorem provers --- indeed, careful inspection shows that all proofs in this paper (except for Theorem \ref{equivalence aHt and Ht}, which needs to be replaced by Remark \ref{equivalenceIntuitionistic}) only use intuitionistic logic, which we have confirmed using Agda \cite{agda:Documentation} which is based on intuitionistic type theory.
+While access Hoare logic can be reduced to Hoare logic by introducing negation, we argued that this would have several negative consequences, including breaking verifiability using intuitionistic theorem provers --- indeed, careful inspection shows that all proofs in this paper (except for Theorem \ref{equivalence aHt and Ht}, which needs to be replaced by Remark \ref{equivalenceIntuitionistic}) only use intuitionistic logic, which we have confirmed using Agda \cite{agda:Documentation}, an interactive theorem prover based on intuitionistic type theory.
 Details of that formalization will appear in a separate publication.